The Gravityz, Penang – World’s Highest Obstacle Course Challenge

 Heights don’t scare me when there’s no risk of falling.

-There was no way they would allow us to go through with the activity even if we wanted to.
-We waited for 15 minutes but the rain showed no sign of stopping.
-So, we had no choice but to reschedule.
-Since that was already the last session of the day and they didn’t operate at night (not until recently, that is), the earliest session we could switch to was the next day.
+There was no way they would let us proceed, even if we wanted to.
+We waited for 15 minutes, but the rain showed no sign of stopping.
+So we had to reschedule.

-The Gravityz Ropes Course
+The Gravityz ropes course

 The family outing that I crashed.

 Before we began, one of the instructors gave us a safety briefing.
-We learned how to hook and unhook our harnesses to the saferoller, and what to do if the cables broke or if the ledge collapsed under our weight.
+We learned how to hook and unhook our harnesses to the saferoller, and what to do if the cables broke or the ledge collapsed under our weight.

 Just kidding.